scottjwood/HereLetMeGoogle/README.md

-## Blender Script Here let me Google
+## Blender Script - Here let me Google
-The script basically opens a web browser, then uses google to run a blender site specific search.
-So you would run a google search on blender using something like this: "site:blenderartists.org Python how do I make a panel".
+The script adds a search box on the toolshelf in 3d view in Blender.
+It opens a web browser, then uses google to run a blender site specific search.
+It's a quick way to make a blender specific search term like this "site:blenderartists.org Python how do I make a panel".